gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/integration.rst

 extractions to your application.
 It returns the Gini Bank API document which was created when the user uploaded an image or pdf for analysis.

+When extractions were retrieved without using the Gini Bank API, then it will return ``null``.
+For example when the extractions came from an EPS QR Code.

 .. note::

     Make sure to call it before calling ``GiniCaptureDefaultNetworkService.cleanup()`` or ``GiniBank.releaseCapture()``.